 Most countries around the world celebrate an Independence Day, commemorating the date of a country’s statehood.
 The stories and circumstances of independence vary from peaceful transitions to horrific wars.
-Mexico is no exception, and the story of Mexico’s flight for independence is complex and intriguing.
+Mexico is no exception, and the story of Independence Day in Mexico is complex and intriguing.

-The land that is now Mexico, Mesoamerica, has supported the presence of people for thousands of years.
-Great civilizations have grown, thrived and ended during this time—from Mexico’s oldest known civilization, the Olmecs, to the last great pre-Hispanic civilization, the Aztecs.
-By 1519, Tenochtitlan, the capital of the Aztec Empire and site of Mexico City, was one of the largest and most grandiose cities in the world with more than 200,000 inhabitants.
+The land that is now Mexico has been inhabited for thousands of years.
+Great civilizations have grown, thrived and ended during this time — from Mexico’s oldest known civilization, the Olmecs, to the last great pre-Hispanic civilization, the Aztecs.
+By 1519, Tenochtitlan, the capital of the Aztec Empire and site of modern-day Mexico City, was one of the largest cities in the world with more than 200,000 inhabitants.

 Mexico, or New Spain as it was called at the time, became an important jewel in the Spanish crown.
-During the 16th and 17th centuries, Spain was the leading power in world, elevated to this position through the wealth generated by its American colonies from precious metals, spices, previously unknown produce, textiles and other luxuries.
+During the 16th and 17th centuries, Spain was the leading power in the world, elevated by the riches generated from precious metals, spices, textiles and other luxuries from its American colonies.

-All of this wealth generated for the crown also created great wealth in New Spain.
-Yet this new wealth in the colonies was centralized, benefiting only the top of a race-based societal hierarchy called the “casta.”
-Basically, those born in Spanish with the purest Spanish blood reaped the greatest financial gains while the indigenous, mixed-race and even the Spanish-born in New Spain (criollos) members of society were considered and treated as lower-classes.
-Over time this attitude did not sit well with these lower classes.
+All of this wealth generated for the crown also created great affluence in New Spain.
+Yet this new prosperity in the colonies was centralized, benefiting only the top of a race-based societal hierarchy called the casta.
+Those born in Spain with fully Spanish blood reaped the greatest financial gains while the members of society who were indigenous, mixed-heritage, or even Spanish-born in New Spain (criollos) were considered of lower classes.
+Over time, this attitude did not sit well with these oppressed people.

-Though uprisings took place over the years, none was successful in overturning the Spanish rule in the new land.
+Though uprisings took place over the years, none were successful in overturning Spanish rule.
 Yet the tides started to change with the destabilization of Spanish power in Europe.
-The growing Age of Enlightenment and Napoleon Bonaparte’s 1808 invasion of Spain opened the doors for new movements of independence in Spanish America, as the second-tier criollos and other lower classes felt discomfort and desired a redistribution of land, justice for the poor and racial equality.
+The growing Age of Enlightenment and Napoleon Bonaparte’s 1808 invasion of Spain opened the doors for new movements of independence in Spanish America, as the second-tier criollos and other lower classes felt discomfort and desired a redistribution of land, justice for the poor, and racial equality.

-On September 16th, 1810, a criollo priest named Miguel Hidalgo y Costilla, who had been secretly planning a revolt, learned that his plan of revolution had been discovered.
-Before the Spanish could do anything to stop Hidalgo, he ran to a church in the city of Delores, Guanajuato.
 Father Hidalgo called on the people to revolt against the Spanish rule by any means.
-His famous speech, of which the exact words are unknown, became known as the Grito de Dolores (Cry of Delores).
-This speech inspired the people and began the final revolt against the Spanish rule, and Father Hidalgo came to be recognized as El padre de la Patria (the Father of the Nation).
+His famous speech, of which the exact words are unknown, became known as El Grito de Dolores (the Cry of Dolores).
+This speech inspired the people and began the final revolt against the Spanish rule, while Father Hidalgo came to be recognized as El Padre de la Patria (the Father of the Nation).

-Hidalgo went on to lead many successful revolts against the Spanish over the following year before being captured and killed in July, 1811 at the age of 58.
-In Hidalgo’s absence, other leaders stepped up to continue the fight.
-José María Morelos, also a priest and military general, lead the revolt until his capture and death in December, 1815.
+Hidalgo went on to lead many successful revolts against the Spanish over the following year before being captured and killed in July 1811 at the age of 58.
+In Hidalgo’s absence, other leaders continued the fight.
+José María Morelos, also a priest and military general, lead the revolt until his capture and death in December 1815.
 From 1815 to 1821, most of the fighting was done by small bands of guerrilla fighters led by Guadalupe Victoria and Vicente Guerrero.

 At this time, a colonel in the forces representing Spanish rule, Colonel Agustín de Iturbide, who had fought hard against the independence movement, made a bold move.
 Unsettled with a military coup back in Spain against the monarchy of Ferdinand VII and changes to Spain’s Constitution following the coup, Iturbide decided to support the revolt and fight for the independence of New Spain, joining forces with Guerrero and rebels across New Spain.

-Today, Mexico celebrates its independence on September 16th, the day of the Grito de Delores, even though that day is 11 years before the country gained its independence.
-Celebrations abound across the country with parades, festivals and a mass gathering in the Zocalo, in central Mexico City, to hear the President perform the Grito Mexicano.
+Today, Mexico celebrates its independence on September 16.
+Celebrations abound across the country with parades, festivals and a mass gathering in the central plaza in central Mexico City, to hear the President perform El Grito de Dolores, which goes:

 ¡Vivan los héroes que nos dieron patria!